Entry rules 14st SALON DAGUERRE (Paris) – 2021

 Conditions related to PSA and FIAP patronage

-The aforementioned conditions and the following conditions (PSA and FIAP) are to be respected to claim to participate in the 13st Salon Daguerre.
+The Exhibition will be conducted in accordance with the rules of the PSA and FIAP The aforementioned conditions and the following conditions (PSA and FIAP) are to be respected to claim to participate in the 14st Salon Daguerre.

 Entries are limited to not more than 4 images per section.